Backpacking budget for Thailand

 3 - The cost of a trip in Thailand - transportation

 In your budget, you will have to include travel inside the country.
-I’m not talking about car rental, because it is finally not done very much there, and you can easily organize a trip to Thailand with the local means.
+I’m not talking about car rental, because it is not really common there, and you can easily organise a trip to Thailand using local transport.

-For those who are going to rather choose the plane in Thailand, you can go through the Air Asia company which offers the best prices on national flights!
-The Thai Airways company also offers internal flights (but often more expensive).
+For those who prefer to choose the plane in Thailand, you can go through Air Asia, which offers the best prices on domestic flights!
+Thai Airways also offers internal flights, but they are often more expensive.

 By bus: